KEAT & ROBOTIC SPINE SURGERY

 They require special training to use a robotic surgical system.

-Keat Ooi received this training and now specialises in spinal robotic guidance surgery.
+Keat Ooi received this training and now specialises in spinal robotic guidance surgery right here in Melbourne.
 Check out our picture gallery of Keat using the system.

 You can also read more about Keat using robotic assisted surgery here: Keat in the media.

-At Keat Ooi Surgery we provide the most advanced individualised care plan that is based on established guidelines, latest research and technological advancement.
+At Keat Ooi Spine Surgery Melbourne, we provide the most advanced individualised care plan that is based on established guidelines, latest research and technological advancement.